|

 MANDATORY DOCUMENTS:

 B.1.
-For commercial international ocean freight shipments - a Commercial Invoice.
+For commercial international ocean shipments - a Commercial Invoice.
 A complete description of the commodity being shipped.

 In respect of U.S. Customs, all commercial invoices (and valued packing lists) must be in English and show: